gorbit99/tiny-slime/README.md

 great, but it should work in a pinch (I still recommend buying some if you can afford it).
 If you need to buy it new, it's probably worth looking for something thinner, 0.5-0.6 mm in diameter.
 [This is what I generally use](https://www.aliexpress.com/item/32824531083.html).
-You can go with leaded or lead-free, but make sure you have decent ventillation wherever you work.
+You can go with leaded or lead-free, but make sure you have decent ventilation wherever you work.

 > [!CAUTION]
 > There are so-called "low temperature" solder rods.
-These are made for plumping
+These are made for plumbing
 > and are not usable for soldering electronics.
 If they specifically call out
 > that you can melt them with a lighter, those are also for that purpose, avoid!